saqanj/Bugs-Fight-Back/README.md

   * Federico Cedolini

 # How to Launch
-  * Launch project by hitting run from the main!
+  * Launch project by hitting run from the main under BugMain.java!